swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 infix operator <$> : B
 ```

-Precedence groups are closed in this proposal to discourage recreating a single hierarchy of standard library operators.
-This matter is discussable.

 ### Do not use precedence groups

 It would make each operator define precedence relationships.